Skip to main content

 How is gas taxed in Canada?

-Fuel in Canada is taxed multiple times.
-This includes a 10-cent-per-litre federal excise tax on gasoline (4 cents per litre for diesel), as well as a federal carbon pricing.
+Fuel for consumers in Canada is taxed multiple times.
+This includes a 10-cent-per-litre federal excise tax on gasoline (4 cents per litre for diesel).

 Provincial pricing varies, from, for example, 6.2 cents per litre in the Yukon to 27 cents per litre in Vancouver (some provinces, such as British Columbia, have region-specific pricing).